stuartw843/flow-demo-android/README.md

 ## Features

 - Real-time speech-to-speech conversation
+- Can replace the default Android Assistant
+- Can run from the lock screen
 - Automatic handling of interruptions
 - Support for multiple speakers
 - Understanding of different dialects and accents